geuscht-m/partial-restore-mongo-om/README.md

 - group: OM group to create the temporary servers in
 - cluster: name of the cluster to create
 - targetCluster is an array containing the names of the servers and port numbers to be used to create the temporary restore target.
 If the array has a single element, the script will spin up a single standalone mongod, otherwise it will spin up a replica set.
+- rs-name: Name of the temporary replica set, applied when the replica set is created
 - shards: specify the number of shards, 0 signalling either a replica set or a standalone instance. _Reserved for future use, sharded cluster creation is currently not supported_.

 ### restoreTargetCluster - defines the final target for the restore process